Skip to main content

 • All Health Alerts should be deemed active.

-• After working through the left-hand menu to create a new rule, work your way back up the menu to check your work.
+• After working through the left-hand menu to create a new rule, work your way back up the menu to re-check your settings.

 • OWS can push alerts directly to third-party central stations.